- > TV and film execs working at Apple

 Will Apple buy Netflix?
 We think it's unlikely given Apple's recent spending to create its own team of executives to develop shows for its platform.
 But, given Netflix's 115 million subscribers and it's excellent collection of shows and movies, it would certainly be an attractive buy.
 Not to mention the fact that buying Netflix would keep it out of the hands of Amazon, Google and Apple's other competitors.

 Apple CEO Tim Cook and senior vice president Eddy Cue have been talking with TV and film producers in Hollywood.

 The New York Post source told the paper that Apple "Is looking for a transformative acquisition and not just a deal to buy TV shows".

 The Apple execs have met with execs Paramount Pictures and with Sony TV and film.

 The outcome of discussion with Sony execs might be the eventual hiring of Sony execs Jamie Erlicht and Zack Van Amburg, who have shows such as Breaking Bad and Better Call Saul under their belt.
 These ex-Sony Pictures execs will help Apple with its programming plans.

 Apple could probably buy a whole country if it wanted to, it has so much money in the bank.
 As to whether it might buy Disney, there are reasons to think that such a deal wouldn't be completely surprising: to do so would bring content, excellent co-branding potential, and a 30% share of Hulu.

 There is also the fact that Steve Jobs was Disney's biggest shareholder following his sale of Pixar to the company, and the fact that Disney CEO Bob Iger sits on Apple's board.

 With all that in mind, it's hardly surprising that the rumour has been circulating.
-However it would make Apple a conglomerate and we don't think that becoming such a diverse organisation would fit with Apple's DNA.

 Could Apple buy HBO?
 Time Warner?